vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/woof-CE.md

 * 1download and 3builddistro are reimplemented using [debootstrap](https://wiki.debian.org/Debootstrap) and chroot environments.
 Build times are much shorter than upstream's and woof-CE itself is more portable.
 * `save2flash` is much faster because it copies modified blocks rather than whole files from RAM to disk.
 * The pup-advert-blocker ad blocking tool is reimplemented using a [NSS module](https://www.gnu.org/software/libc/manual/html_node/Name-Service-Switch.html) that checks whether or not a domain should be blocked using binary search on a sorted array of [xxHash](https://github.com/Cyan4973/xxHash) hashes, instead of appending MBs of text to /etc/hosts and later scanning it line by line.
-* firewall_ng is enabled by default and much simplified: it produces a short list of rules what describe packets to accept, instead of explictly blocking many kinds of packets and accepting anything else.
+* firewall_ng is enabled by default, ported to [nftables](https://netfilter.org/projects/nftables) and much simplified: it produces a short list of rules what describe packets to accept, instead of explictly blocking many kinds of packets and accepting anything else.
 In addition, it no longer does things that make sense on a router or a server, but don't do anything in an endpoint.

 ### Security